 The rush lasted until 1861 when Colorado organized into an incorporated territory.
 It was previously part of Kansas Territory.
-It become part of the Union states on August 1st, 1876.
-This dubbed in the “Centennial State” because it happened 100 years after the 1776 Declaration of Independence.
+It became part of the Union states on August 1st, 1876.
+This dubbed it the “Centennial State” because it happened 100 years after the 1776 Declaration of Independence.
 Another migration boom dubbed the “Green Rush” happened after Colorado legalized recreational marijuana in January 2014.

-Here are some bizarre Colorado history facts, in no particular order:
+Here are some bizarre famous Colorado history events, in no particular order:

 Nederland’s very real frozen dead guy

 Every March, throngs of visitors head up to the small mountain town of Nederland to drink copious amounts of alcohol, listen to live music, and race coffins to celebrate the local legacy of the town’s 100% real “frozen dead guy.”

 Grandpa Bredo Morstoel died in Norway back in 1989 and was packed in dry ice instead of buried.
 All in the hopes that cryonic suspension would keep his body intact long enough until the technology was advanced enough to one day resurrect him.